Data Sources provide a way to add, remove, and update the data sources that you wish to have access to within the application.

 - If you want the application to authenticate with ArcGIS for Portal, check the box beside Service requires ArcGIS for Portal authorization.

 Heads Up!
-If you selected this option, you will need to add your ArcGIS for Portal URL in the Application Settings of TDS.
+If you selected this option, you will need to ensure that TDS has been configured to use Portal for ArcGIS.
+See the Configure Portal for ArcGIS topic for more details.
+You will also need to add your ArcGIS for Portal URL in the Application Settings of App Manager.

 - Optional: Click More Options to enter the following information about your data source: